ntuscds/scds-academics-website/docs/career/cs-fields/machine-learning-researcher.md

 In Singapore, agencies like **AISG (AI Singapore)** and **GovTech** are pushing AI forward through national initiatives.
 Plus, startups and unicorns in ASEAN are increasingly building AI into their core products.

-Over the next **5–10 years**, AI won’t just be a niche skill — it will be a foundational skill across sectors.
+Over the next **5–10 years**, AI won't just be a niche skill — it will be a foundational skill across sectors.
 From optimizing supply chains to personalizing education, **AI will power the next wave of digital transformation**.

 In short: **AI engineers will be everywhere**.